Tyrendarra Indigenous Protected Area

 The management of Tyrendarra IPA centres on reinstating the pre-1840s wetlands system, supporting the consequent regrowth of the manna gum woodland, managing introduced plants and animals, and establishing an eel aquaculture industry as a sustainable business venture.
 A cultural rehabilitation plan is also guiding cultural landscape restoration.
 These aims are supported by IPA activities such as repairing and upgrading infrastructure on the property, controlling weeds and feral animals, building visitor boardwalks and interpretative signage, and replanting trees and shrubs.
 Over 5,000 trees and grasses planted in 2004 and 2005 were destroyed by bushfires in January 2006, along with 90 per cent of the property's vegetation.
 Despite this devastating blow, new seedlings have been planted from locally grown seed, with the assistance of International Student Volunteers.

-Tyrendarra IPA is managed in line with World Conservation Union Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems.
+Tyrendarra IPA is managed in line with International Union for Conservation of Nature Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems.